Redistricting

 Mid-Cycle Gerrymandering (HB 1032)

-House Bill 1032 redraws all nine congressional districts to be used starting with the 2026 elections.
-It stretches districts to give one party an unfair advantage and breaks up many communities in the process, including Indianapolis, which would be split into four districts.
-It suspends the usual requirement that precincts can’t cross congressional lines during that election cycle and directs the state’s election division to help county voter registration officers implement changes.
+House Bill 1032 sought to redraw all nine congressional districts to be used starting with the 2026 elections.
+It stretched districts to give one party an unfair advantage and broke up many communities in the process, including Indianapolis, which would have been split into four districts.
+It suspended the usual requirement that precincts can’t cross congressional lines during that election cycle and directed the state’s election division to help county voter registration officers implement changes.

 Status: Failed